 One of the most unusual items on display in an enlarged map of Surat City dating to 1700 AD.
-It will be hard to mention all the discussion pertaining to the art on display in those blog post.
+It will be hard to mention all the discussions pertaining to the art on display in this blog post.

 The City Palace walk culminated in a gift shop near the painting and photography museum.
 Was it worth it?
 It sparked off many new & fascinating discussions.
 It provides alternative perspectives and dimensions; it was definitely fruitful for the first-timers.
 City Palace Museum curator’s walk is not available commercially.
 However, you can hire a trained guide in Jaipur city palace.
 Mr. Sunil, a guide at Jaipur City Palace accompanied us to provide more inputs during the walk.

 For those intending to visit, here is a quick Jaipur City Palace Guide.